RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/pose_selector_Filter_complex_type.md

 </Filter>
 ```

--   filter: Name attribute of a filter that was defined earlier in the RosettaScript.
+-   **filter**: Name attribute of a filter that was defined earlier in the RosettaScript.

 "Filter Tag": Any of the [[RosettaScripts Filters|Filters-RosettaScripts]] tags